- Air Travel: When to get a Comparison Airfare Quote?

 Four ways exist to purchase transportation services such as air, train, and bus fares.

-When a trip has been canceled and an airfare authorization form has been submitted, the Travel Office should be notified of the cancellation.
-Send a copy of the authorization form to the Travel Office with "canceled" written across the face of the form.
+When a trip has been cancelled and an airfare authorization request has been submitted, the Travel Office should be notified of the cancellation.
+Send an email to the Travel Office with the travel information, email@example.com.

 UO Procurement Card When department policy allows, the UO Procurement Card may be used to purchase common carrier fares including air, train, and bus fares.
 This does not include taxis and airport shuttles.
 You may make these purchases anywhere that will accept a Visa card.
 There are both advantages and disadvantages to this type of purchasing method.
 See Internet Airfare Purchases for more information.